wanguinjoka/ping-pong/README.md

 # PING-PONG
-#### {Ping-pong is a game that takes the number input by the user, and gives a list series of the showing ping or pong and the winner Ping -pong}, {13 JULY 2018}
+#### Ping-pong is a game that takes the number input by the user, and gives a list series of the showing ping or pong and the winner Ping -pong, 13 JULY 2018
 #### By https://github.com/wanguinjoka
 ## Description
 The program is divided into the user interface and business logic.
 With the following specifications: